kuvivek/drivingTheoryInGermany/README.md

 473. What should you do when driving through a tunnel?
 ✅ In a tunnel with oncoming traffic, I position myself towards the right-hand edge of the roadway
 ✅ I memorise the safety features such as emergency exits and emergency telephones
-❌I drive with a reduced distance to the vehicle ahead, so that I can use its tail lights as a guide
+❌ I drive with a reduced distance to the vehicle ahead, so that I can use its tail lights as a guide
 **Comment**:  In tunnels with oncoming traffic, there can be dangerous light effects that dazzle or irritate.
 I can then orient myself quite well
 on the right-hand side of the road and on the road markings.
 As a precaution, I make a note of where the safety facilities such as emergency
 stop and breakdown bays, emergency telephones and emergency exits are so that I can make use of them if necessary.

 474. How can you tell that your main beam lights are switched on?
 By the
-❌green indicator lamp
+❌ green indicator lamp
 ✅ blue indicator lamp
-❌red indicator lamp
+❌ red indicator lamp
 **Comment**:  I can tell whether the high beam is switched on by the blue indicator light (with lamp sign and three lines in horizontal position)
 A green indicator light has nothing to do with the high beam.
 Only warning lights actually signal a red light.

 475. Driving at night-time on a rural road, you see persons on your side of the road.
 What do you do if you are dazzled by an oncoming vehicle?
 I reduce my speed and
 ✅ stop if necessary
-❌turn on my main beam lights
+❌ turn on my main beam lights
 ✅ look towards the right-hand side of the road
 **Comment**:  If you are dazzled by oncoming traffic due to high beams, look away from the light to the right-hand side of the road.
 If you see
 people on your side of the road, slow down and, if necessary, stop until you can pass them safely.